Originally posted in October 2017

 October was a month of re-connecting and spending quality time with loved ones.
 And in particular, I am truly grateful to be surrounded by amazing friends.
 Two moments stood out when I started writing this post that I wanted to share with you all.
-I was spending time with a friend from Sixth form who I hadn’t seen in almost a year, and whilst we were chatting she said to me,
+I was spending time with a friend from Sixth form who I hadn’t seen in almost a year, and in the middle of our conversation, she said to me:

 “If I had a daughter, I would want her to be like you.”

 I was stunned because Lord knows I am a flawed human being – one who doesn’t even know if she wants children at the moment – and to hear that from her meant so much.
 This is a friend that I remember being so livid, (angry doesn’t capture it) when I told her I would be studying Accounting and Finance.
 Strangely enough, it’s a memory that I have always held dear because her anger that day was because she wanted good for me and wanted me to make the right choices.
 Spending time with her reminded me of a hadith from the Prophet PBUH,

 “None of you will believe until you love for your brother what you love for yourself.”

 The second story happened earlier in the month.
 One of my friends sent a message to me on Whatsapp and I looked at it and thought, “X knows I’m not interested in this.
 Why would she send it to me?”
 But after the listening to the voice note she sent with the message, I was just in complete gratitude to have someone in my life who went out of their way to mentor me and give me advice because they wanted me to succeed.

 In Nigeria, we have an adage that goes:

 “What an old woman sees sitting down, a young woman cannot see standing up”.